gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/01_basics/08_ssh-key.md

 3. When prompted, you can press Enter to accept the default file location.
 4. Optionally, set a passphrase for added security.

-## Step 2: Add Your SSH Key to the SSH Agent
+## 2: Add Your SSH Key to the SSH Agent

 1. Start the SSH agent:
    ```bash